l3op/erobot_app/README.md

 Start date: 24 July, 2020

 Welcome to Open Source Project.<br>
-Erobot is designed to control Arduino robot via Bluetooth.
-The app is developing using Flutter.
+Erobot is designed to control Arduino robot via Bluetooth.<br>The app is developing using Flutter.
 <br>
 <img src="./assets/5screen.png"><br><br>
 Functions of the app are:<br>

-* Farm Assistant : (in planning)
+* Farm Assistant : (IN PLANNING)
-* Arduino Documents : Document of how to build robots
+* Arduino Documents : Document of how to build robots.
-* Login, Sign up on the app
+* Login, Sign up on the app.
-* Sender : Send string or character to Arduino via bluetooth
+* Sender : Send string or character to Arduino via bluetooth.
-* Ball Shooter : A controller to control ball shooter robot, servo, and speed
+* Ball Shooter : A controller to control ball shooter robot, servo, and speed.
-* Arduino Car : A controller to controll Arduino car and spead
+* Arduino Car : A controller to control Arduino car and speed.
 * IR Remote : Vitual IR Remote via Bluetooth.
+* About Us : Information about Erobot team.

 <br>
 <img src="./assets/4screen.png"><br>